 Windows and blinds are affected by sunlight.
 When blinds are up and windows are closed, heat can build up between the window and the blind.
-This trapped heat can damage both windows and blinds.
+This trapped heat can damage both window and blind.
 When camping in direct sunlight with the blinds closed, the window must be vented to release trapped heat.
-In transit, the blinds must be opened to keep heat from being trapped between the window and the closed blind.
-Be sure to follow all manufacturer instructions and regulations relating to blinds and windows maintenance and safety.
-During storage, keep blinds retracted to keep the pleats in good condition.
-Please retract all window shades to protect shade molding and shape.
-Do not store or travel with blinds extended.
+In transit, the blinds must be opened to keep heat from being trapped between the window and closed blind.
+Be sure to follow all manufacturer instructions and regulations relating to the blinds and windows maintenance and safety.
+During storage, keep blinds retracted to keep pleats in good condition.